mkarneim/beanfabrics/README.md

 * [slf4j] 1.7.1
 * [junit] 4.10 (test scope)
 * [logback-classic] 1.0.7 (test scope)

+### Beanfabrics Eclipse Plugib
+There is also a [Beanfabrics Eclipse plugin] for creating custom view classes.

 ### Documentation
 The documentation is spread over multiple places: